Captain-Friendly/MCWOAT/README.md

 <br/>

-MCWOAT is my initiation in learning Kubernetes and its intricaties.
+MCWOAT is my initiation in learning Kubernetes and its intricacies.
+It's a simple Vite website that displays users with a color card.
+An express server communicates with a Go server that keeps a list of all the users and the color of their card.
+The real beauty comes from integrating the Go server and the express/vite front-end in different pods and make them communicate with services.

 ## Getting Started